BeauEM/Trivia-Game/README.md

-# Trivia Game
+# Video Game Trivia
-Answer sets of 5 random trivia questions.
+Answer sets of 4 random trivia questions.

+## Tools used for this project
+* HTML
+* Javascript
+* CSS
+* Git/Github